woliveiras/Klon/docs/ARCHITECTURE.md

       - Unmounts the destination partition afterwards, logging any failure.
     - Logs all executed commands and their output using the standard `log` package, so runs are auditable.
 - Other `Runner` implementations (e.g. pure logging or plan-only runners) can be plugged in for testing or alternative front-ends.
+  - A `NoopRunner` is available to log steps without executing commands (CI).

 ## Test-Driven Development (TDD)